-Malaria remains the leading cause of morbidity and mortality in Malawi with approximately six million episodes of malaria per year.
-It is endemic in 95% of the country, with 98% of infections due to Plasmodium falciparum.
-The Ministry of Health estimates that malaria accounts for 34% of all outpatient visits and 40% of all hospital admissions among children under five.
+Malaria is the leading cause of morbidity and mortality in children under five in Malawi.
+There are approximately five million episodes of malaria per year.
+It is endemic in 95% of the country, with 98% of infections due to Plasmodium falciparum, the most severe form of the four human malarial species.
+The Ministry of Health (MOH) estimates that malaria accounts for 34% of all outpatient visits and 40% of all hospital admissions among children under five.
 Four out of ten hospital deaths are reported to be due to malaria.

-With nearly $134 million in investment between 2006 and 2012, the USG’s Presidential Malaria Initiative (PMI) has contributed to substantial progress in scaling-up malaria prevention and control interventions.
-With FY 2012 funding, PMI:
+With nearly $158 million in investment between 2006 and 2013, the USG’s Presidential Malaria Initiative (PMI) has contributed to substantial scaling-up of malaria prevention and control interventions in Malawi.

 Funding (FY 2013)

 Last updated: July 15, 2014